 Your car’s water pump performs an obvious yet essential function.
 There are a number of signs that can indicate that this part is on its way out.
 If you suspect your water pump is faulty then a piece of cardboard under the engine at night may well show up giveaway drip marks.
 Similarly a loose pulley around the water pump or a low pitched grinding noise are both symptoms of a faulty pump.

 Beyond the engine, your car will pick up a faulty water pump and display signs such as the low coolant light or a problematic engine temperature, both of which point to an overheating issue due to the lack of cooling fluid in the engine.
-The more of these signs, the more likely you need to replace your water pump.
+The more of these signs, the more likely you need a replacement water pump.
 Fortunately this is not the most complex job and can be completed by anyone with a modicum of mechanical knowledge.

 You will need: Screwdriver, pressure test gauge, scraper, needle point pliers.